Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Lie Point Symmetry and Symmetry Reduction

 The generalized Lie point symmetries of the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) possess the form

 where $X(x,t,u,v)$, $T(x,t,u,v)$, $U(x,t,u,v)$ and $V(x,t,u,v)$ are the functions of the indicated variables.

-Substituting (\ref{susv1}) into the symmetry definition (\ref{susv}) and using the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) to eliminate nonindependent quantities, $u_t$ and $v_t$, we can get a set of determining equations for $X$, $T$, $U$ and $V$.
+Substituting (\ref{susv10}) into the symmetry definition (\ref{susv}) and using the cKdV system (\ref{ckdv1}) - (\ref{ckdv2}) to eliminate nonindependent quantities, $u_t$ and $v_t$, we can get a set of determining equations for $X$, $T$, $U$ and $V$.
 Solving the determining equation system, the Lie point symmetry can be obtained.
-Here we list the results.
-The cKdV system (\ref{ckdv1})-(\ref{ckdv2}) possesses the Lie point symmetries
+It is easy to verify that the cKdV system (\ref{ckdv1})-(\ref{ckdv2}) possesses the Lie point symmetries

 where $c_i$, $i=0, 1, 2,3,4$ are arbitrary constants.

 To find symmetry reductions of a nonlinear system means to find the group invariant solutions which is guaranteed by $\sigma^u=\sigma^v=0$,